VaruneTomar/CECS-174/README.md

 # CECS-174
 Intro to Programming &amp; Problem Solving

-- Most projects programmed in Python except for the FortuneTeller project.
+- Projects programmed in Python except for the FortuneTeller project

 Project 1 - Takes inputs from the user and finds the Final Alarm Time.